 - Project goals and objectives (what will the project or course of study do to address this problem)

 - Relevance to public health practice (how does the project or course of study advance the cause of public health practice)

 - Budget justification (how will awarded funds be used).

-A panel composed of the Pitt Public Health Dean (or the associate dean for student affairs), the director of the Center for Health Equity, and at least one additional faculty member from the Center for Health Equity will review the applications and make the decision.
-Awards will be made based upon the applicant’s proposal, the appropriateness of the project, and whether the applicant is working on a project with a faculty member who has an association with the Center for Health Equity
+A panel composed of the Pitt Public Health Dean (or the associate dean for student affairs), the director of the Center for Public Health Practice, and at least one additional faculty member from the Center for Public Health Practice will review the applications and make the decision.
+Awards will be made based upon the applicant’s proposal, the appropriateness of the project, and whether the applicant is working on a project with a faculty member who has an association with the Center for Public Health Practice.